authomize/Open-ITDR/Open-Connectors/Connectors/zendesk_v2/README.md

 - This script does NOT utilize the Zendesk Python client.
 - For ZenDesk specific API questions refer to the ZenDesk API documentation here: https://developer.zendesk.com/api-reference
 - For Authomize specific API questions refer to the Authomize API documentation here: https://api.authomize.com/documentation
+- See the Zendesk API Token for more information https://developer.zendesk.com/api-reference/introduction/security-and-auth/#api-token

 ## Data Collected
 - Users